DISTRICT 5 DIGEST: JULY 2021

 Knott Development Proposal at Kino Sports Complex

 This proposal was accepted.
-It includes the construction of a stadium and an Iceplex.
+It includes the construction of a stadium, a gymnasium for indoor sports, and an Iceplex.

 Supervisor Grijalva did ask for slides to be provided with visuals so that the community can see what the proposed development looks like.